-There’s a saying that if you say you don’t have time to meditate for an hour a day, then you need to meditate for two hours.
-It seems paradoxical at first, but once you do meditate and see that it brings so much more to your life than could ever be found in those hours otherwise, you realise the profundity of the statement.
+There’s a saying that if you say you don’t have time to meditate for ten minutes a day, then you need to meditate for much longer.
+It seems paradoxical at first, but once you do meditate and see that it brings so much more to your life than could ever be found in those hours otherwise, you realise it makes a whole lot of sense.

-And it’s a similar thing for anyone who says they don’t have time for Laser Eye Surgery — although you don’t need to do it twice.
-Once you invest a small amount of time now — two or three half days at most – and have the treatment, you’ll soon see how many hours it will save you putting in contacts, looking for your glasses, and messing around at the opticians.
-Not to mention at work due to the increase in productivity that comes with sharper, higher-quality vision.
+It’s a similar thing for anyone who says they don’t have time for Laser Eye Surgery — only that you still only need to do it once.
+Once you invest a small amount of time now — two or three half-days at most – in having the assessments, undergoing the brief treatment, and attending a few aftercare appointments, you’ll soon start seeing how many hours it will save you fiddling with your contacts, looking for your glasses, and messing around at the opticians.

 When you’re able to get this much out of every moment in life, somehow that itchy feeling of time slipping through your fingers goes away.
-And, therefore, whenever the time comes that someone pulls you out of your routine and says, “don’t worry, this will only take a minute”, the reaction that’s more likely to come out of you is, “don’t worry, I have all the time in the world”.
+And, therefore, whenever the time comes that someone pulls you out of your routine and says, “don’t worry, this will only take a minute”, the reaction that’s more likely to come out of you is not “oh Christ not again”, but, “don’t worry, I have all the time in the world”.